automenta/notention/README.md

     - **Memory:** A persistent history of interactions and outcomes, providing context over time.
 - **Agents:** Embedded within Notes, Agents drive intelligence by reasoning, planning, and acting via tools.
 The **Ur-Agent**, housed in the Primordial Note, bootstraps the system’s evolution.
 - **Plans:** Directed graphs of **PlanSteps**, enabling non-linear, adaptive workflows with dependencies and contingencies.
 Plans prioritize tasks based on user input, deadlines, and system needs.
-- **Tools:** Modular, extensible functionalities (e.g., web search, summarization) that Agents use to interact with the world.
+- **Tools:** Modular, extensible functionalities (e.g., web search, file operations) that Agents use to interact with the world.
 Tools are managed in a **Tool Registry**.
 - **Executor:** A unified interface for executing tools, handling both synchronous and asynchronous operations.
 - **Memory Manager:** Oversees each Note’s memory, implementing summarization and archiving to manage resources.
 - **Graph Database:** Stores all data (Notes, Plans, Tools, Memory) in a LevelGraph structure, optimized for relationships and queries.